remarkjs/remark/packages/remark-cli/readme.md

 > 👉 **Note**: you must remove the comments in the above examples when
 > copy/pasting them, as comments are not supported in `package.json` files.

-Finally, you can run the npm script to check and format the markdown in your
+Finally, you can run the npm script to check and format markdown files in your
 project:

 ```sh